Zhuoyuan1/jinstall/README.md

     usage: jinstall [-h] [-d level] [dir]

     positional arguments:
-      dir           Start from a specific directory instead of the current one
+      dir           start from a specific directory instead of the current one

     optional arguments:
       -h, --help    show this help message and exit